panwaramita/Readme-Generator/ReadmeGenrator.md

 ## Introduction

-* The Project is about a quiz play.where user will get the time interval to play the quiz
+* The project is about a quiz game the player can play for a set of time

 ## Installation